sae220/hoc2022-md/sludge_bridge.md

 # Bridge Builder

 ## Step 1
 Use your cursor to build a bridge that can help the crate minion reach the button!
-A path up will appear once the crate minion has pressed the button.
+A staircase up will appear once the crate minion has pressed the button.

 #### ~ tutorialhint
 Use the ``||hoc22.cursor move <direction>||`` block combined with ``||hoc22.place block||`` blocks to create a bridge to the button.
 The crate minion will walk to the button and press it once a bridge has been built for them.